nesseratious/AR-Navigation/README.md

 # AR-Navigation-Documentation

-**AR Navigation** is a system for Unreal Engine which allows creating apps for iOS and Android that uses AR for navigitaion inside a given target area.
+**AR Navigation** is a system for Unreal Engine which allows creating apps for iOS and Android that uses AR to navigate within a given target area.

 -